It’s no secret that teenagers like to spend money.

 Teenagers nowadays are different from teenagers five decades ago; they are not the same as teenagers today.
 Teens nowadays are aware of brands and social media, and they constitute a significant portion of the population that spends a significant portion of their earnings on clothing, food, footwear, cellphones, video games, and other items.

 Adolescents receive the majority of their financial assistance from their parents, but they also earn a substantial amount of money through part-time work that they do in conjunction with their education.

 Teenage girls and boys spend the majority of their money on clothes and accessories.
 They are establishing their own unique style, and as they reach adolescence, they are more adventurous with their wardrobe choices.

 Teenagers spend the most of their money on food, which is the second most expensive category.
 Teenagers typically experience increased hunger as they mature in age, and they enjoy a wide range of delectable foods as a result.
 They also need a variety of nutritional components in their diet, which explains why food is the second most expensive purchase for teenagers.

-Besides the above-mentioned two main expenditures, teenage females lavish lavish amounts of money on cosmetic items, while teenage guys lavish lavish amounts of money on video games.
+Aside from the two major expenditures stated above, teenage females spend a lot of money on cosmetics, while teenage boys spend a lot of money on video games.

 Teenagers are altering their purchasing priorities as a result of Covid-19, which has caused a decline in sales across all retail sectors.
-Teenagers are also shifting their spending priorities since the majority of their parents face the possibility of losing their employment.
+Teens are also altering their spending priorities because the majority of their parents are facing job loss.